 And there it sat, this material, for over a month after its arrival.
 The courage to find my voice still evaded me and I stared at the shining roll for a long time, wondering about the manifestation of this piece.
 Form is final when it comes to art & design, which does not always bode well for over-thinking or perfectionism.

 It remained there, until two days before New Year’s Eve and the future-themed evening I’d agreed to go to with friends.
 Requiring a costume, my pragmatic side decided to hijack this previous idea.
 Killing two birds with one stone, as they say.

 And it really didn’t work.

 Creative ideas are funny in this way.
-They work so well, until you actually start testing things.
+They work so well until you actually start testing things.
 At which point it changes so rapidly.
-Materials affect what results; meaning testing and trialling sooner rather than later, is vital.
-This is a truth I knock up against regularly because it works contrary to how my over-thinking mind seems to function.
+Materials affect what results; meaning testing and trialling sooner rather than later is vital.
+This is a truth I knock up against regularly because it works contrary to how my mind seems to function right now.
 However, it is important to remember for future projects and indeed, life.